Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/loading-lang-def.md

 ## Initializing an Existing ISyntaxLanguage Instead

 The two loading methods described above load a language definition file and use it to create a new [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage).
-However there could be scenarios where you already have an [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) created but wish to initialize it with language definition data.
-An example of this is that maybe you wish to ship *.langdef* files with your app so that end users can customize them.
-However you have several additional language services (such as a parser) that need to get used on this language as well.
-In this scenario, you'd want the best of both worlds: to load the lexer, token tagger, and classification types from the *.langdef* and register your additional services for use as well.
+However, there could be scenarios where you already have an [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) created but wish to initialize it with language definition data.
+An example of this is that maybe you wish to ship *\*.langdef* files with your app so that end users can customize them.
+However, you have several additional language services (such as a parser) that need to get used on this language as well.
+In this scenario, you'd want the best of both worlds: to load the lexer, token tagger, and classification types from the *\*.langdef* file and register your additional services for use as well.

 This code snippet shows how a custom language class can be created that both initializes itself based on a *.langdef* file and also adds additional services.